Sunday 26 April 2026 10am-5pm

-An introduction course, with practical activities in our garden.
+An introduction to permaculture course, with practical activities in the community garden.

-We can share lunch together afterwards on each day, to give more space to talk and connect.
+We will share lunch together to give space to talk and connect.

 What’s in the course?